List of largest companies in the United States by revenue

-This list includes the largest companies in the United States by revenue as of 2024, according to the Fortune 500 and Forbes rankings.
+The first list includes the largest companies in the United States by revenue as of 2024, according to the Fortune 500 and Forbes rankings.
 The Fortune 500 list of companies includes only publicly traded companies, also including tax inversion companies.
 There are also corporations having foundation in the United States, such as corporate headquarters, operational headquarters and independent subsidiaries.
-The list excludes large privately held companies such as Cargill and Koch Industries whose financial data is not necessarily available to the public.
 However, this list does include several government-sponsored enterprises that were created by acts of Congress and later became publicly traded.

+The second list used 2024 data and includes large privately held companies such as Cargill and Koch Industries.

 List of the largest public / publicly traded companies

 Below are the 100 largest companies by revenue in 2025 (mostly for fiscal year 2024), according to the Fortune 500 list.